augustwenty/tags_multi_tenant/README.md

     end
   end
   ```
-As you can see, we have included two different contexts, tags and
+As you can see, we have included the context categories
-categories

 Now we can use a set of metaprogrammed functions:

+If you are using the plugin as a single tenant setup, the following functions will work.

-`Post.add_category(struct, tag)` - Passing a persisted struct will
-allow you to associate a new tag
+`Post.add_category(struct, tag)` - Passing a persisted struct will allow you to associate a new tag

-`Post.add_categories(struct, tags)` - Passing a persisted struct will
-allow you to associate a new list of tags
+`Post.add_categories(struct, tags)` - Passing a persisted struct will allow you to associate a new list of tags

-`Post.add_category(tag)` - Add a Tag without associate it to a persisted struct,
-this allow you have tags availables in the context.
+`Post.add_category(tag)` - Add a Tag without associate it to a persisted struct, this allow you have tags availables in the context.
 Example using `Post.categories`

-`Post.remove_category(struct, tag)` - Will allow you to remove the relation `struct - tag`,
-but the tag will persist.
+`Post.remove_category(struct, tag)` - Will allow you to remove the relation `struct - tag`, but the tag will persist.

 `Post.remove_category(tag)` - Will allow you to remove a tag in the context `Post - category`.
 Tag and relations with Post will be deleted.

 `Post.rename_category(old_tag, new_tag)` - Will allow you to rename the tag name.

-`Post.categories_list(struct)` - List all associated tags with the given
+`Post.categories_list(struct)` - List all associated tags with the given struct
-struct

 `Post.categories` - List all associated tags with the module

 `Post.categories_queryable` - Same as `Post.categories` but it returns a `queryable` instead of a list.

-`Post.tagged_with_category(tag)` - Search for all resources tagged with
-the given tag
+`Post.tagged_with_category(tag)` - Search for all resources tagged with the given tag

-`Post.tagged_with_categories(tags)` - Search for all resources tagged
-with the given list tag
+`Post.tagged_with_categories(tags)` - Search for all resources tagged with the given list tag

-`Post.tagged_with_query_category(queryable, tags)` - Allow to
-concatenate ecto queries and return the query.
+`Post.tagged_with_query_category(queryable, tags)` - Allow to concatenate ecto queries and return the query.

 `Post.tagged_with_query_categories(queryable, tags)` - Same than previous function but allow to receive a list of tags

+If you are using the plugin in a multi-tenant environment, then each function accepts 'opts' in order to pass the 'prefix' value to the database.
+Here is an example of passing tenant value as prefix.

+`Post.add_category(struct, tag, prefix: 'client_test')` - Passing a persisted struct will allow you to associate a new tag

 ## Working with functions

-If you want you can use directly a set of functions to play with tags:
+If you want you can use directly:

 [`TagsMultiTenant.add/4`](https://hexdocs.pm/tags_multi_tenant/TagsMultiTenant.html#add/4)